RemyVim/ink-if-story-template/docs/quickstart.md

 - [Text Formatting](reference/text-formatting.md): bold, italics, headers, lists
 - [Images & Audio](reference/images.md): add media to your story
 - [All Features](reference/quick-reference.md): see everything the template can do

-## Testing Locally (Optional)

-Browsers block local files for security reasons, so double-clicking `index.html` won't work.
-If you want to preview before publishing, see [Local Testing](guides/local-testing.md).